eggplantbren/Celery/README.md

 ```

 This will generate a bunch of output plots.
 As you close them, more will appear.
+Posterior samples (currently only a subset of the parameters)
-Posterior samples will also be saved in a YAML
+will also be saved in a YAML
 file for your convenience.
 These files have passed verification with
 yamllint.